sdpython/onnx-extended/_doc/tutorial/trees.rst

 Otherwise, the parallelisation is done by rows.
 The dataset is split into chunks of `batch_size_rows` rows.
 Every of them is processed in parallel.

+The last parameter is independant from the other.
+If enabled, the implementation changes the structure to get bigger nodes equivalent to three node from the original tree.
+This was originally intended to use AVX instructions to speed up the implementation.

 Change the parallelization settings
 +++++++++++++++++++++++++++++++++++